 Reservation Fees for the Glacier Express Train in Switzerland

 The ticket prices for the Glacier Express train in Switzerland are the same as for regular trains.
 The catch is the obligatory reservation fee – currently CHF49.
 This reservation supplement is irrespective of class of travel, except for Excellence Class, which requires a hefty CHF470 surcharge.
-Eurail, Interrail, and Swiss Travel passes are valid but also require seat reservations.
+Eurail, Interrail, and Swiss Travel passes are valid but also require additional seat reservations.

 The high reservation fee assures that only long journeys are booked on the Glacier Express — shorter journeys receive only a CHF5 discount on the standard reservation fee.
 Although it is not obligatory to travel the full distance, tickets are not sold for short distances such as St Moritz to Chur or Zermatt to Oberwald even though the traveling time is well over two hours.